davidrthorn/cross_reference/README.md

 #### Labels

-An example of label in Cross Reference would be *Figure 1* written below a graph in a document.
+An example of a label would be *Figure 1* written below a graph in a document.
 Labels are unique--there can only be a single figure 1, namely the first figure in a document.

 Cross Reference detects labels and references in a document.
 It numbers labels sequentially based on their position in the text.
 So if there are three figures in a document, Cross Reference numbers them 1, 2, and 3 as it goes down through the document.
 For example, suppose that you moved the second figure in your document to the beginning.
 Cross Reference would detect this and relabel it *figure 1* instead of *figure 2*.